mainmatter/mainmatter.com/_posts/2021-12-05-this-week-in-os-1.md

 ---

-Our software engineers are all active members of the open-source community and enjoy collaborating on various projects, bringing their knowledge where it's most needed.
+Our software engineers are all active members of the open-source community and enjoy collaborating on various projects.
 In this blog post, we have collected some of the work they have done these past weeks!

 <!--break-->